TLE31/Rune-Master/README.md

-# Rune Master Game - by Priyanshu
+# Rune Master Game -
 Simple Game using HTML, CSS, and JavaScript

 This is a simple game created using HTML, CSS, and JavaScript.
 The game utilizes various technologies and libraries for animation and rendering.